cs-4241-2023/a1-gettingstarted/README.md

 This is the first project for CS 4241 Webware.

 ## Technical and Design Achievements

+- **Style Rules in style.css**: Many style rules were added to style.css to style the web page.
+The `html` selector is used to apply style rules universally.
+For example, I wanted the web page to be in 'dark mode' by default.
+So under the `html selector`
+I created a style rule that said `background: black`.
+Since different elements of the same type required different style rules, I styled a lot of the elements by referencing IDs that I set inside HTML.
+These can be seen in style.css.

-- **Created JavaScript Animation for the Header and Footer**: Created a function called `animateElement` that animates a given element either vertically or horizontally at a given speed.
+- **Created JavaScript Animation for the Header and Footer**: I created a function called `animateElement` that animates a given element either vertically or horizontally at a given speed.
 The function takes three arguments.
 The `element` argument is the HTML element that is going to be animated.
 This is typically obtained in JavaScript by using the `document.getElementById` function.
-The `speed` argument is the relative speed of the animation and the animationDirection is the direction of the animation
+The `speed` argument is the relative speed of the animation and the `animationDirection` argument is the direction of the animation
 (specified by a direction enum).
 The function utilizes the `setInterval` function given by JavaScript in order to animate the element.
 This function allows code specified in a callback closure/function to be called repeatedly during a specified interval.
 Inside this closure/function, the position of the element is set and then subsequently updated.
 The size of the user's screen